cats-of-the-world/boitata/docs/src/README.md

 # Boitata

-To understand more the reasoning on the project read my blog post about it: https://www.elias.sh/posts/i-vibe-coded
+To understand more the reasoning on the project read [my blog post about it](https://www.elias.sh/posts/i-vibe-coded ).

 Boitata is a one-shot, end-to-end coding agent written in Rust.
 It is inspired by Stripe's